Part II in the series. See also Part 1: Ripper vs Stripper…

 He begins to insist. ” The one on the shelf…you told me to be careful with it.”
 She looks more baffled, “Sometimes…I don’t know how to tell you this…but sometimes I can’t remember things…many things”

 The strings play sympathetic swirls hovering in the air as Bill looks at her, and she stares straight ahead.
-The camera frames her profile, as he listens, we share his gaze.
+The camera frames her profile, and as he listens, we share his gaze.

-Now Bill gets up, and leans into her, ” Yolanda, listen to me…I’m trying to help you…” She looks up at him…” Yes you are…aren’t you…I think you really are.”
+Now Bill gets up, and leans into her, ” Yolanda, listen to me…I’m trying to help you…” She looks up at him…” Yes, you are…aren’t you…I think you really are.”
 She says this as if for the first time, she is acknowledging that someone cares about her, unlike Green who merely possesses her, and controls her, not out of caring, but out of an obsessive need to take ownership of her.
 We see her have an awareness that she has been an object of Greens, and this is something new for her.

 Now Bill pushes a little deeper…again in that soft sandy voice of his, “I can’t If I don’t find out a few things” She delicately begs him ” Please don’t try….”
 He insists, ” Why shouldn’t I?”
 But she continues to plead, ” Because….because I don’t want you to get hurt too.”
 Pushing farther, ” By who…Green?”
 Just as she tells him “No, you’re wrong”

 The doctor enters the room and breaks the momentum of the moment.
 Although Yolanda has moments of awareness, she is still protecting Green, like all Stockholm Syndrome victims would react to being pushed.
-To resist the idea of their own captivity, or to betray the person who has brainwashed them into thinking that they need to be encompassed by their captors control.
-Yolanda has been emotionally and psychically beaten down, and worked over by Green.
+To resist the idea of their own captivity, or to betray the person who has brainwashed them into thinking that they need to be encompassed by their captor’s control.
+Yolanda has been emotionally and psychically beaten down and worked over by Green.

-He looks on a little staunchly as if he is annoyed that Bill is disturbing is patient.
+He looks on a little staunchly as if he is annoyed that Bill is disturbing his patient.
 He enters the room and closes the door.
 “I gave you strict orders that the patient wasn’t to be disturbed at all.”
-He grabs her chart, ” Did Miss McDonald say that you could come up here?” ” Yeah, that’s right” ” Well she really got her name in the papers…alright, than you must be through.”
+He grabs her chart, ” Did Miss McDonald say that you could come up here?” ” Yeah, that’s right” ” Well she really got her name in the papers…alright, then you must be through.”

 “Just one little question doc?”
 He puts his fingers together in a gesture to show how small.
-He turns to Yolanda, “Are you married Miss Lange?”
+He turns to Yolanda, “Are you married, Miss Lange?”

 “I’m not married.”
-He smiles, “Thanks…hope you feel better” Bill leaves the room, and the scene cross fades.
+He smiles, “Thanks…hope you feel better” Bill leaves the room, and the scene crossfades.

 The news headline reads BODY OF DANCER SLAIN, FOUND IN ALLEY Mac remarks to Bill in passing, “You’re getting hot pants for a real story aren’t you junior?”
 As Mac walks away in his white shirt and suspenders.

-Close up on Bill’s face who is dead serious “Maybe” he spits out.
+Close up on Bill’s face who is deadly serious “Maybe” he spits out.
 “But I know there’s gotta be a story when two sexy blondes are knifed the same way…and both have the same taste in statues.”

 Notice the bar of blackness that separates Bill and Yolanda, from Devil who is sleeping.